x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/truncate_en.md

 Other optional parameters can be set through "options":

-- SkipRecycleBin ( *boolean* )：Whether to disable the [recycle bin][recycle_bin].
+- SkipRecycleBin ( *boolean* ): Whether to disable the [recycle bin][recycle_bin].
 The default is false, which means whether to enable the recycle bin mechanism according to the value of the field "[Enable][getDetail]".

     The value of this parameter is true, which means that the corresponding recycle bin item will be not be generated when the collection is deleted.

     Format: `SkipRecycleBin: true`

+- Comment ( *string* ): Add a comment for the corresponding recycle bin item.

+    - This parameter only takes effect when the recycle bin mechanism is enabled.
+    - The maximum length limit for the comment information is 128KB.

+    Format: `Comment: "sample"`

 ##RETURN VALUE##